Superego-Agent/superego-lgdemo/refactor_plan.md

 *   **Focus:** The primary goal is establishing the new state structure to enable future features, particularly a clean compare mode.
 Functionality should remain unchanged from the user's perspective *before* compare mode is explicitly built upon this new foundation.
 *   **Simplicity:** Code MUST be direct and functional.
 Avoid unnecessary complexity, deep conditional nesting, or OOP patterns where simpler procedural or functional approaches suffice.
 Keep it lean.
 *   **Minimalism:** This is a refactor for a research demo app, not a production system.
-Features and error handling beyond the absolute minimum required for the core goal WILL be omitted. **NO extraneous error handling** will be added without explicit discussion and justification – we are not building mountains of defensive code here.
+Features and error handling beyond the absolute minimum required for the core goal WILL be omitted.
+Handle realistic API/stream errors cleanly, but **NO extraneous defensive coding** for unlikely edge cases.
 *   **No Data Migration:** Existing `localStorage` data (`superego_conversations`) will be **ignored and discarded**.
 Users will start with a clean slate.
 No time will be wasted on migration code.
 *   **Strict Commenting Policy:** Comments are **ONLY** permitted if they provide permanent, essential clarification for non-obvious logic that cannot be made clearer through better naming or structure. **NO ephemeral comments, NO placeholder TODOs, NO explaining the obvious.** Adding comments requires extreme caution and justification.
 This is non-negotiable.
 *   **Derived State:** Minimize persisted frontend state.
 Avoid storing data that can be derived from fetched backend checkpoints (e.g., message history, run configurations).
 Leverage Svelte's derived stores to compute view-specific data dynamically from the source-of-truth checkpoint data when a session is active.
+*   **Types as Source of Truth:** Type definitions (`superego-frontend/src/global.d.ts` and `backend_models.py`) are the primary source of truth for data structures.
+They should be updated *first* when structures change, and code refactored to conform.

 ## 3. Architecture Overview